shahmanavamit-lang/manav-os/README.md

 **Live Site:** https://manav-os.netlify.app

 ## Project Overview
-Welcome to Manav_OS, a browser-based operating system designed to visualize my trajectory as an AI & Data Science engineering student.
+Welcome to **manav-os**, a browser-based operating system designed to visualize my trajectory as an AI & Data Science engineering student.
 This project replaces the traditional static resume with an immersive, terminal-inspired experience that reflects my technical personality.

 This project was built using a modern "Human-in-the-Loop" workflow.
 In an era where syntax is cheap but logic is expensive,